Theme

 Google Skills is a public Agent Skills repository for Google products and technologies, including Google Cloud.

 The repository presents installable skills for areas such as Gemini API in Agent Platform, Google Cloud basics, onboarding, authentication, network observability, and well-architected guidance.
-This page is for general reference, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is